-In October 2004 an oak gallows was built in the yard of Schuylkill Prison, and was used in the documentary “The Blue-Eyed Six” about a family group of 19th century robber-murderers.
+In October 2004 an oak gallows was built in the yard of Schuylkill Prison, and was used in the documentary "The Blue-Eyed Six" about a family of 19th century robber-murderers.
 The inmates, naturally, were not happy about having gallows in their exercise yard, and the prison searched for someone to take it.
-That someone turned out to be the State Miners Village Museum at Eckley, in Weatherly, PA.
+That someone turned out to be the Eckley State Miners Village Museum in Freeland, Pennsylvania.

 Eckley is a "living history town," with actors portraying 19th century coal miners.
-As to why it needed a hangman's platform, the town's "museum educator" wrote to the warden: ''… we would have a number of uses for a gallows here at Eckley … Our village is used quite often for historically based movies, documentaries, television programs, etc. … Having the gallows would be an added incentive to someone wanting to film here.''
+The town's "museum educator" wrote to the Schuylkill Prison warden that, ''We would have a number of uses for a gallows here at Eckley.
+Our village is used quite often for historically based movies, documentaries, television programs, etc. Having the gallows would be an added incentive to someone wanting to film here.''

-Note that Eckley was completely rebuilt for the 1970 film "The Molly Maguires," starring Sean Connery.
-In 1877, ten of the Molly Maguires were hanged -- though that was over in Mauch Chunk, now known as Jim Thorpe, PA.
-They hanged three more in 1878 and 1879.
-Maybe Jim Thorpe is the really the town that needs a tourist gallows.
+Eckley was completely rebuilt for the 1970 film "The Molly Maguires," starring Sean Connery.
+In 1877, ten of the Molly Maguires were hanged -- though that was over in Mauch Chunk, now known as Jim Thorpe.
+Three more were hanged in 1878 and 1879.
+Sounds like Jim Thorpe is the Pennsylvania town that really needs a tourist gallows.

-No timetable has been set for the gallows' relocation to Eckley, although one hopes that it will be in place for the summer tourist season.
-[05/13/2005]
+No timetable has been set for the gallows' relocation to Eckley, although it's hoped that it will be in place for the summer tourist season.

 - Address: